|This article is incomplete.

 Birds you can see here include:

-Grey Heron, Western Honey-Buzzard, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Black Vulture, Short-toed Eagle, Hen Harrier, Montagu's Harrier, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Golden Eagle, Osprey, Common Kestrel, Northern Hobby, Peregrine Falcon, Black Grouse, Western Capercaillie, Red-legged Partridge, Little Bustard, Stone-curlew, Common Sandpiper, Stock Dove, Common Woodpigeon, Common Cuckoo, Barn Owl, Eurasian Scops Owl, Eurasian Eagle Owl, Little Owl, Tawny Owl, Common Swift, Alpine Swift, Common Kingfisher, Eurasian Hoopoe, Eurasian Wryneck, Black Woodpecker, Lesser Spotted Woodpecker, Greater Short-toed Lark, Eurasian Skylark, Eurasian Crag Martin, Barn Swallow, Tawny Pipit, Tree Pipit, Water Pipit, Grey Wagtail, Common Dipper, Common Wren, Alpine Accentor, Eurasian Robin, Common Nightingale, European Stonechat, Black Redstart, Northern Wheatear, Black-eared Wheatear, Rufous-tailed Rock Thrush, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Mistle Thrush, Subalpine Warbler, Blackcap, Western Bonelli's Warbler, Firecrest, Spotted Flycatcher, Crested Tit, Wallcreeper, Short-toed Treecreeper, Eurasian Golden Oriole, Red-backed Shrike, Common Jay, Red-billed Chough, Eurasian Jackdaw, Northern Raven, Rock Sparrow, White-winged Snow Finch, Chaffinch, European Serin, Citril Finch, Eurasian Linnet, Yellowhammer, Cirl Bunting, Rock Bunting, Ortolan Bunting, Corn Bunting
+Grey Heron, European Honey Buzzard, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Eurasian Black Vulture, Short-toed Eagle, Hen Harrier, Montagu's Harrier, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Golden Eagle, Osprey, Common Kestrel, Northern Hobby, Peregrine Falcon, Black Grouse, Western Capercaillie, Red-legged Partridge, Little Bustard, Stone-curlew, Common Sandpiper, Stock Dove, Common Woodpigeon, Common Cuckoo, Barn Owl, Eurasian Scops Owl, Eurasian Eagle Owl, Little Owl, Tawny Owl, Common Swift, Alpine Swift, Common Kingfisher, Eurasian Hoopoe, Eurasian Wryneck, Black Woodpecker, Lesser Spotted Woodpecker, Greater Short-toed Lark, Eurasian Skylark, Eurasian Crag Martin, Barn Swallow, Tawny Pipit, Tree Pipit, Water Pipit, Grey Wagtail, Common Dipper, Common Wren, Alpine Accentor, Eurasian Robin, Common Nightingale, European Stonechat, Black Redstart, Northern Wheatear, Black-eared Wheatear, Rufous-tailed Rock Thrush, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Mistle Thrush, Subalpine Warbler, Blackcap, Western Bonelli's Warbler, Firecrest, Spotted Flycatcher, Crested Tit, Wallcreeper, Short-toed Treecreeper, Eurasian Golden Oriole, Red-backed Shrike, Common Jay, Red-billed Chough, Eurasian Jackdaw, Northern Raven, Rock Sparrow, White-winged Snow Finch, Chaffinch, European Serin, Citril Finch, Eurasian Linnet, Yellowhammer, Cirl Bunting, Rock Bunting, Ortolan Bunting, Corn Bunting

 In addition to the birds the Cevennes has an excellent flora with a huge number of plant species found in its varied habitats.
 The dry limestone plateaux or causses have a particularly rich and distinctive flora with about 900 flowering plant species recorded.
 Orchids are common and varied in the park with over 40 species including Man, Monkey and Lady Orchids and the magnificent Lady's Slipper, equally spectacular, the Martagon Lily is common as are Wild Daffodil, Yellow Pheasant's-eye and Pasque-flower.